Achieving better

 Despite the fact that Marin County is one of the wealthiest counties in the U.S.; the realities for some here are no different than in far less affluent places.
 Getting by and getting ahead have become hard for many residents.
 For almost a third, just meeting basic needs means living paycheck to paycheck.
 With no savings to fall back on to fix a car, recuperate from illness or accidents, or find new housing or work, many are forced to make difficult choices—sometimes between putting food on the table for their families or paying rent.

 The cost of living in Marin has risen 48% in just the past four years, and families are struggling to make ends meet.
-Right now, a family of four with two adults, one infant, and one preschooler would need to earn $167,055 annually, an amount 84% greater than the federal poverty level of $27,750 to cover all of the family’s basic expenses, such as housing, food, childcare, healthcare, transportation, and taxes without public or private assistance.
+Right now, according to a report by the United Ways of California. a family of four with two adults, one infant, and one preschooler would need to earn $146,087 annually, an amount 23% below Marin’s average household income, to cover all of the family’s basic expenses, such as housing, food, childcare, healthcare, transportation, and taxes without public or private assistance.
+Nearly a quarter of the households in Marin lack the income for a decent standard of living with Marin County currently ranking as the 3rd most racially disparate county in California, with higher disparity in housing, economic opportunity, and crime & justice.

 31%